What is Traditonal Long-Term Care Insurance (LTCI)?

 • Dressing – Your ability to dress without struggling with zippers, buttons, and snaps.

-• Transferring – You ability to walk, move from a bed to a wheelchair, or from a wheelchair to a bed.
+• Transferring – Your ability to walk, move from a bed to a wheelchair, or from a wheelchair to a bed.

 • Toileting – Your ability to get on and off the toilet.

-• Continence – Your ability to control your bladder and bowel.
+• Maintaining Continence – Your ability to control your bladder and bowel.

 Like auto or homeowners insurance, there is no refund if you die and never use it.
 You choose the benefits you want in a policy.